 "If you are going to law school to start a career in the public interest, Texas Law has everything you need.
 From the large and passionate community of like-minded students, to the amazing people at the Justice Center, to the extensive network of faculty and alumni, there is no reason a Texas Law student should be intimidated by pursuing a career in public interest law.
 Take advantage of it and make your career what you want it to be."

-Michael O'Keefe Cowles is an assistant attorney general in the Labor Bureau of the Office of the New York State Attorney General in New York City.
-After graduating from Texas Law, he worked with the Equal Justice Center to expand advocacy on behalf of low-wage workers in the Dallas/Fort Worth area, funded by the Texas Law Julius Glickman Fellowship in Public Interest Law.
+Michael O'Keefe Cowles lives in Austin and works remotely as a trial attorney in the Immigrant and Employee Rights Section of the Civil Rights Division of the U.S. Department of Justice.
+Previously, he was an assistant attorney general in the Labor Bureau of the Office of the New York State Attorney General in New York City.
+Immediately after graduating from Texas Law, he worked with the Equal Justice Center to expand advocacy on behalf of low-wage workers in the Dallas/Fort Worth area, funded by the Texas Law Julius Glickman Fellowship in Public Interest Law.
 After the fellowship, he worked for several years as a staff attorney in the Equal Justice Center's Austin office.

 - Five Students Named Public Service Scholars with the William Wayne Justice Center for Public Interest Law